HMS Cicala

-HMS Cicala was a Royal Navy Insect-class gunboat.
+HMS Cicala was an of the Royal Navy.
 She was built in 1915 for shallow water work, possibly on the Danube or in the Baltic Sea during the First World War.
 Cicala was deployed to the Baltic for the 1918–19 British campaign against the Russian Bolsheviks.
 Whilst there her crew mutinied and refused to follow orders to attack a Russian shore battery.
-The mutiny was quelled when Admiral John Green threatened to open fire on the Cicala; five men were sentenced to imprisonment by court-martial over the matter.
-Cicala afterwards served on the China station, acting against pirates.
+The mutiny was quelled when Admiral John Green threatened to open fire on Cicala; five men were sentenced to imprisonment by court-martial over the matter.
+The gunboat afterwards served on the China station, acting against pirates.
 She was at Hong Kong when the Japanese invaded in 1941 and provided fire support for the unsuccessful British defence.
-On 21 December 1941 she was struck by Japanese bombs and was afterwards scuttled.
+On 21 December 1941, she was struck by Japanese bombs and was afterwards scuttled.

 Construction

-The Insect-class gunboats were reportedly built as river monitors to operate on the Danube in the case of an Allied success in the 1915–16 Dardanelles campaign but may also have been intended for use in the Baltic Sea to support a proposed (but never implemented) amphibious landing against Germany.
+The s were reportedly built as river monitors to operate on the Danube in the case of an Allied success in the 1915–16 Dardanelles campaign but may also have been intended for use in the Baltic Sea to support a proposed (but never implemented) amphibious landing against Germany.
 The class was ordered in February 1915 and Cicala was constructed later that year by Barclay Curle.
 The entire class were named after insects, with Cicala being an alternative name of the cicada (the cicada is primarily tropical, only one species, Cicadetta montana, being native to Britain).

-The Cicala measured 237 ft 6 in in length, 36 ft in beam and just 4 ft in draught; her displacement was 625 LT.
-The vessel was equipped with two Yarrow-type engines and boilers providing 2,000 steam horsepower and allowing her to reach 14 kn.
+Cicala measured 237 ft 6 in in length, 36 ft in beam and just 4 ft in draught; her displacement was 625 LT.
+The vessel was equipped with two Yarrow-type engines and boilers providing 2000 ihp and allowing her to reach 14 kn.
 With her flat bottom and three rudders she was described as being very manoeuvrable (she could turn "almost on a sixpence").

 The Cicala was equipped with two 6-inch Mk VII breech-loading guns, a 12-pounder quick-firing 12 cwt anti-aircraft gun and six Maxim machine guns.
 The anti-aircraft weapon was later replaced with a quick-firing 2-pounder (pom-pom) gun.
-The main weapons had 4/8 in thick gunshields with armour plating of the same thickness also provided to the superstructure as protection against small arms fire.
+The main weapons had 4/8 in-thick gunshields with armour plating of the same thickness also provided to the superstructure as protection against small arms fire.
 The gunshields and bridge were reinforced with additional 1 in steel plate in 1928.
-The Cicala carried a complement of 55 officers and men.
+Cicala carried a complement of 55 officers and men.
 Her pendant number was T71.